John F. Cogan

 John F. Cogan is the Leonard and Shirley Ely Senior Fellow at the Hoover Institution and a faculty member in the Public Policy Program at Stanford University.

 John Cogan’s research is focused on U.S. budget and fiscal policy, federal entitlement programs, and health care.
 He has published widely in professional journals in both economics and political science.
-His latest book, The High Cost of Good Intentions: A History of U.S. Federal Entitlement Programs was published in September 2017.
+His latest book, The High Cost of Good Intentions (2017) is the recipient of the 2018 Hayek Prize.
 The book traces the history of U.S. federal entitlement programs from the Revolutionary War to modern times.
 His previous books include Healthy, Wealthy, and Wise: Five Steps to a Better Health Care System, coauthored with Glenn Hubbard and Daniel Kessler, and The Budget Puzzle, (with Timothy Muris and Allen Schick).

 At Stanford, he has served on faculty advisory boards for the Stanford-in-Washington campus and the Stanford Institute for Economic Policy Research.
 He is a recipient of the Stanford-in-Government's Distinguished Service Award.

 Cogan has devoted a considerable part of his career to public service.
 He served under President Ronald Reagan as assistant secretary for policy in the U.S. Department of Labor from 1981 to 1983, as associate director in the U.S. Office of Management and Budget (OMB) from 1983 to 1985, and as Deputy (OMB) Director in 1988-89.
 His responsibilities included developing and reviewing Reagan Administration policies in the areas of health care, Social Security, disability, welfare, and employment training.

 Cogan has served on numerous congressional, presidential, and California state advisory commissions.
 At the federal level, he has served on President George W. Bush's Commission to Strengthen Social Security, the U.S. Bipartisan Commission on Health Care (the Pepper Commission), the Social Security Notch Commission, and the National Academy of Sciences' Panel on Poverty and Family Assistance.
 He has also served on the California State Commission on the 21st Century Economy and the California Public Employee Post-Employment Benefits Commission.